happypeter/LGCB/book/bash_perm.md

 <div class="slide">
   <img src="/LGCB-assets/bash/perm_4.png" />
 </div>
-In reality of Linux, this was done by defining _file mode_ of a file.
+In reality of Linux, this is accomplished  by defining the so-called _file mode_.
 If we do

     ls -l a.txt

 Looking at the output, the first `-` is about _file type_, common candidates are `l` for "symbolic link", `d` for "directory" meaning the file is a directory, and if we see `-` here, this represents that the file is a common file.

-We will not first leave the following 9 characters along, can what follows is a `1` which is the number of _hard links_ `a.txt` has.
-Now the first `peter` is _owner_ name, the second is _group_ name. `0` is the size in byte, and this is a empty file obviously.
+We will now first leave the following 9 characters alone, and what follows is a `1` which is the number of _hard links_ `a.txt` has.
+Now the first `peter` is _owner_ name, the second is _group_ name. `0` is the size in bytes, and this is a empty file obviously.
 Then last modification time followed by the file name.